ncbi/TPMCalculator/README.md

 compile a set of files per samples with the raw counts, TPM for exons and introns individually and for the whole transcript.

-The program parses all BAM files in a directory and uses a GTF file to allocate the reads into the genomic features.
+The program parses RNAseq aligned reads (BAM files) in a directory and uses a GTF file to allocate the reads into the genomic features.
 Once all reads for a BAM file are allocated the program compute the TPM value for the exons, introns and for the union of the exons (transcript) and the union of the introns (intronic region).

 Further analysis is executed to compute the mean of the TPM values between two conditions.
 The program includes two option -c (control group) and